BrokenScience/IGME470/README.md

+# IGME470 Blog Post 6 - Game of Arbitrariness - Lentil Launch
+Launch lentils into a tea kettle for points (clean-up is not part of the game).
+Game senses a made shot though a scale under the tea kettle.
+Increase in weight, shot made.
+The shot is fired from a little catapult powered by a motor controlled by the arduino.
+The player uses 2 buttons for rotation (left and right) of the catapult 2 buttons for power (more and also more) and another to fire.
+The player shoots a specific number of lentils before the game ends.

 # IGME470 Blog Post 5 - Audio
 For this project I created The Great Finals Scream Machine.
 Created in the spirit of finals, this Scream Machine screams when it picks up screaming (or any loud noise) through a mic on the top.
 The louder the scream in, the louder the scream out.
 Unfortunately the mic isn't the greatest and has difficulty picking up noise.
 Code can be found [here](https://github.com/BrokenScience/IGME470/blob/master/Projects/Wearables.ino).